koushik8686/FDFED-2/README.md

 Backend will be available at `http://localhost:4000`.

-To run it using docker run the following command:
+To run it using docker run the following command:-
 ```bash
 docker-compose down -v && docker-compose up --build
 ```